cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 Using PartitionedFileSets in MapReduce
 ======================================

-A partitioned file set can be accessed in MapReduce in a similar way as a FileSet.
+A partitioned file set can be accessed in MapReduce in a similar fashion to a FileSet.
 The difference is that instead of input and output paths, you specify a partition filter for the input and a partition key for the output.
-For example, the MapReduce program of the SportResults example reads as input all partitions for the league given by its runtime arguments, and writes as output a partition with that league as the only key::
+For example, the MapReduce program of the SportResults example reads as input all partitions for the league given in its runtime arguments, and writes as output a partition with that league as the only key::

   @Override